micro/micro/README.md

 <img src="https://micro.mu/micro-diag.svg" />

 Technology is always evolving.
 The infrastructure stack is constantly changing.
-Micro is a pluggable toolkit which addresses these issues.
+Micro is a pluggable platform which addresses these issues.
 Plug in any stack or underlying technology.
 Build future-proof systems using micro.

 ## Features

-The toolkit is composed of the following features:
+The runtime is composed of the following features:

 - **API Gateway:** A single entry point with dynamic request routing using service discovery.
 The API gateway allows you to build a scalable microservice architecture on the backend and consolidate serving a public api on the frontend.
 The micro api provides powerful routing